JBOD Pros & Cons, and Mike's Pick for Creating a JBOD Beast

 Don’t forget – you can always customize through our Configure-to-Order section.

-If you have several spare drives lying around and need a cheap storage solution, a JBOD server is the easy and affordable way to go.
+If you have several spare drives lying around and need a cheap storage solution, taking advantage of a JBOD server is the easy and affordable way to go.
 Just be sure to take into consideration backups and disk failure.